batteries-included/batteries-included/static/src/content/post/openai-model-ver.md

 accurate predictions.

-In the context of OpenAI, timely retraining allows the model to incorporate new trends and data, enhancing its understanding beyond static embedding.
+In the context of OpenAI, timely retraining allows the model to incorporate new trends and data enhancing its understanding beyond static embedding.
 This dynamic approach ensures the model remains relevant and effective in its predictions.
+They have adopted these relases to also include model architecture changes alongside training changes.

 ## Business Needs and RLHF